Skip to main content

 Do I need to be an experienced or expert hiker to enjoy the club?

-Hikers at all levels of experience become members and hikes are planned that allow hikers to experience the level of difficulty they are comfortable with.
-The Club has a system for rating the difficulty of all hikes.
+Hikers at all levels of experience become members.
+The Club uses a system for rating all hikes.
 The hike rating is called the Composite Boot Rating (CBR) and is based on the length of the hike, the total elevation gained, the trail surface conditions and other factors.
-The CBR number rating is derived from gps data.
 A detailed explanation of the CBR formula is found under the Hiker tab.
-The number rating is further broken down into categories of Easy, Moderate, Difficult and Strenuous so that members can identify in advance whether they want to attempt a particular hike.
+The rating is further broken down into categories of Easy, Moderate, Difficult and Strenuous so that members can simply identify a hike’s level.
+New hikers should start with the lower rated hikes and find out from experience what difficulty level they prefer.

 How do I know whether I will enjoy hiking with the club?